The 52nd Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 5 - 7, 2007.

 2007 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division individual project exhibitor of the 52nd Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Chelsea Oden, Monte Vista High School in Monte Vista, grade 11, for the project A Wrinkle in Prime: An Investigation of Prime Properties in a Four-Dimensional Sieve of Eratosthenes.
-Second place for best individual project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was Atticus Bergman, Fairview High School in Boulder, grade 11, for the project That Flocking Convection.
+The top two individual Senior Division project exhibitors and the top team Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair in Albuquerque, NM May 13 - 19, 2007.
+First place went to Chelsea Oden, Monte Vista High School in Monte Vista, grade 11, for the project A Wrinkle in Prime: An Investigation of Prime Properties in a Four-Dimensional Sieve of Eratosthenes.
+Second place went to Atticus Bergman, Fairview High School in Boulder, grade 11, for the project That Flocking Convection.
+The first place Senior Division team project was Bailey Leppek & Derek Kramer, Cherry Creek High School in Greenwood Village, grade 11, for the project Ethanol Synthesis from Different Biodegradable Household Waste Products.
 Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Daniel Smith, Herzl Rocky Mountain Hebrew Academy, grade 11, for the project Reading Fingers: A System for Automatic Guitar Composition.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Bailey Leppek & Derek Kramer, Cherry Creek High School in Greenwood Village, grade 11, for the project Ethanol Synthesis from Different Biodegradable Household Waste Products.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was John Huffman from Eagle Valley High School in Gypsum, grade 12, for the project Response of Euglena gracilis to Magnesium Chloride Exposure.